Relativistic Locality from Electromagnetism to Quantum Field Theory: Quantum Field Theory

 \subsection{Wave Functional Dynamics and Relativistic Locality}

 To show that QFT meets the standard for relativistic locality from the end of section \ref{EMsection}, we must show that specifying the state of some sphere $R$ at $t=0$ fixes the future states within the contracting light-cone of $R$.
-Because the dynamics of QFT \eqref{SE} are first-order, the state at $R$ itself should be sufficient to determine that evolution and we should not need to specify any time derivatives.
+Because the dynamics \eqref{SE} are first-order, the state of $R$ alone should be sufficient to determine that evolution.
+We do not need to specify any time derivatives.

 Let us focus first on the simplest case of a bosonic QFT for a single free real scalar field (the Klein-Gordon field).
 Adopting the Schr\"odinger picture (as is rarely done but perfectly permissible in QFT), the dynamics of the universal density matrix \eqref{densitymatrixoperators} are given by the von Neumann equation,